birdortyedi/birdortyedi.github.io/_pages/about.md

 ### Recent News

 * November 1, 2025.
-I have started to work as an Assistant Professor in the [Artificial Intelligence Department][bau-ai] at [Bahçeşehir University][bau].
+I have started to work as an Assistant Professor in the [Department of Artificial Intelligence][bau-ai] at [Bahçeşehir University][bau].

 * June 11, 2025.
 We were among the finalists in "[Night Photography Rendering Challenge][nightimaging]" at [NTIRE2025: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2025][ntire2025].